Best daily deals

 The penny-pinching studio engineer prioritizing utility above all else should try the Sennheiser HD 280 Pro for $87 at Amazon.
 It may not have some of the fancier extras, but if you want to know how the track you lay down sounds, it’ll show you.
 Like the DT 700 PRO X, it has a neutral-leaning frequency response and closed-back ear cups, so you can minimize sound leakage in the recording booth.

-The stalwart, Sony MDR-7506 ($79 at Sweetwater) may also do the trick with a similarly repairable form, though it’s not exactly a luxurious fit.
+The stalwart, Sony MDR-7506 ($89 at Amazon) may also do the trick with a similarly repairable form, though it’s not exactly a luxurious fit.

 You may want to check out some of the classics, in which case, many folks swear by the Audio-Technica ATH-M series.
 The Audio-Technica ATH-M50x has a less “neutral” frequency response, although it roughly follows a similar curve as the Beyerdynamic DT 700 PRO X. It’s much more utilitarian in that the build is mostly plastic and less cozy, versus the metal housing of the DT 700 PRO X, but it’s also lighter and cheaper ($169 at Amazon).